tgffdsf/Collection-of-Bookmarklets/README.md

 # Plz star🌟
 # 📚 Collection of Bookmarklets 🚀

-Welcome to the ultimate bookmarklet collection! 🌟 We’ve got **5,382 bookmarklets** 🔥 to make browsing more fun, productive, and a bit chaotic 😜.
+Welcome to the ultimate bookmarklet collection! 🌟 We’ve got **5,000 bookmarklets** 🔥 to make browsing more fun, productive, and a bit chaotic 😜.

 ## ✨ Why bookmarklets?
-Bookmarklets are mini-programs 📜 you can run right in your browser with just a click!
+**Bookmarklets are mini-programs** 📜 you can run right in your browser with just a click!
 Use them to:

 - 🎨 Change the look of websites
 - 🎉 Add confetti explosions to pages